canonical-web-and-design/practices/project-management/iteration-creation.md

 This should result in the "Previous iteration" being 100% complete.
 You may now hide the iteration rows.

-Pull up the epics that are proitised from this iteration.
+Pull up the epics that are prioritised from this iteration.

 Be sure to check the "sum" cells are set currently.